alwaysworkhard/readme_generation/README.md

 # Experimentation on Provable Meta-Learning of Linear Representations for Contextual Bandits
-This repository is divided into two main directories: Synthetic and Real-World, to make it easier to evaluate our algorithm on both synthe and real-world datasets (including Movielens and LastFM).
+This repository is divided into two main directories: Synthetic and Real-World, to make it easier to evaluate our algorithm on both synthetic and real-world datasets (Movielens and LastFM).
 ## Synthetic Data Experiments
 In the SYnthetic directory, enter the Comparison_Benchmarks folder.
 Here, you can use the Compare.ipynb to run algorithms with different parameters (d, T) and generate results.
 Run the plot1.ipynb to see the plot of individual parameter combination.
 To perform comparative analysiis across multiple parameter sets, run Compare.ipynb with different parameters.
 Save the results in folders named: d = 100, d = 150, d = 200.
 Then, use plot2.ipynb to generate bar charts showing the results from these parameters.
 The Meta-Test folder in the Synthetic directory is for evaluating our performance in transfer learning scenarios.
 To obtain the plot, run Meta-Test_Compare.ipynb, then plot.ipynb.
 ## Real-World Data Experiments